model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ### Pedagogy

-To teach this feature, we will update the documentation with a section on function stubbing, including simple examples showing how stubbing can help Kani handle code that currently cannot be verified.
+To teach this feature, we will update the documentation with a section on function and method stubbing, including simple examples showing how stubbing can help Kani handle code that currently cannot be verified.

 ## Detailed Design